← Back to 史記

 5

-Laozi was over one hundred sixty years old, some say over two hundred years, because he cultivated the Dao and nurtured longevity.
+Laozi was probably more than one hundred sixty years old; some say he lived more than two hundred years, because he cultivated the Dao and nourished longevity.

 6

-129 years after Confucius died, the records say Zhou Grand Historian Tan saw Qin Lord Xian and said: 'Originally Qin and Zhou were united.
+One hundred twenty-nine years after Confucius died, it is recorded that Zhou Grand Historian Tan saw Duke Xian of Qin and said: 'At first Qin and Zhou were united.
 United for five hundred years they separated.
-Separated seventy years and a hegemon-king will emerge.'
+After seventy years of separation, one who will rule as true king will emerge.'
 Some say Tan was Laozi, some say he was not.
 The world does not know if it was so or not.
-Laozi was a concealed gentleman.
+Laozi was a reclusive gentleman.

 7